 France has the City of Light… and Colombia has the City of Lights…

-Every December, Medellín, Colombia, is strung with tens of millions of LED lights for its annual Christmas lights festival, named by National Geographic as one of the 10 best in the world.
+Every December, Medellín, Colombia, is strung with millions of LED lights for its annual Christmas lights festival, named by National Geographic as one of the 10 best in the world.
 This season, city officials are expecting more than 4 million people to visit my sparkling new hometown.

 There were vendors everywhere selling glow sticks, empanadas, buñuelos (similar to huge donut holes), juices, and other treats.
-Families with small children were walking, laughing, and greeting each other—all in short sleeves or light jackets since the temperature never drops below 60 degrees Fahrenheit in December.
+Families with small children were walking, laughing, and greeting each other—all in short sleeves or light jackets as the temperature never drops below 60 degrees Fahrenheit in December.

-Each street branching out from the park led to a different neighborhood, and each neighborhood decorated in a different color theme.
+Each street branching out from the park led to a different neighborhood, and each neighborhood was decorated in a different color theme.
 One area was red and gold, a second blue and green, another green and red, or maybe silver and gold.
 Some of the lights were formed into shapes such as stars, gifts, lanterns, or quarter moons.
 They flashed and shone in rhythms and patterns that dazzled the eye and slowed traffic.

 After we moved to El Poblado, we took a taxi to downtown Medellín to walk along the river and view the most ornate Christmas displays.
 For more than a mile, the river was netted with lights mimicking the blues and greens of an electric ocean.
-On “shore” numerous platforms were transformed into different vignettes, each depicting 2014’s theme of personal values that lead to a peaceful world.
+On “shore” numerous platforms were transformed into different vignettes, each depicting the theme of personal values that lead to a peaceful world.